apache/trafficcontrol/docs/source/api/v5/servers.rst

 		"offlineReason": "",
 		"physicalLocationID": 1,
 		"profiles": ["ATS_MID_TIER_CACHE"],
-		"statusId": 3,
+		"statusID": 3,
 		"tcpPort": 80,
-		"typeId": 12
+		"typeID": 12
 	}

 Response Structure
 ------------------
 :cacheGroup: A string that is the :ref:`name of the Cache Group <cache-group-name>` to which the server belongs

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cachegroup`` - improperly formatted camelCase.

 :cacheGroupID: An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server belongs

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cachegroupId`` - improperly formatted camelCase.

-:cdnId:            The integral, unique identifier of the CDN to which the server belongs
+:cdnID: The integral, unique identifier of the CDN to which the server belongs

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cdnId`` - improperly formatted camelCase.

 :cdn: Name of the CDN to which the server belongs

+	.. versionchanged:: 5.0
+		In earlier versions of the API, this field was known by the name ``cdnName``.
+It has been changed for consistency with others e.g. ``type``, ``status``, etc.

 :configUpdateTime: The last time an update was requested for this server.
 This field defaults to standard epoch
 :configApplyTime:  The last time an update was applied for this server.
 This field defaults to standard epoch
 :domainName:       The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`